Create a Better Allen Wrench Set

 Don’t throw away those miscellaneous allen wrenches.
 Instead, use the to create a customized- and better- set of allen wrenches.

-Allen wrenches, aka ‘hex’ wrenches, are those “L” shaped wrenches that come included with just about anything you buy from IKEA.
-I save these wrenches every time I get one, and I’ve accumulated a nice little hodge-podge collection of wrenches over the years.
+Allen wrenches, aka ‘hex’ wrenches, aka those “L” shaped wrenches that come included with just about anything you buy from IKEA.
+I save these wrenches every time I get one, and because of that I’ve accumulated a nice little hodge-podge collection of wrenches over the years.

 To make sure you always have the size you need, it’s a good idea to get a folding wrench set with all of the sizes built in – both metric and standard.
 I consider this a must-have for any basic tool set.
 I have two wrenches, one for metric and one for standard.

 One day, my wife and I were putting something together that needed a lot of allen wrench turning, and I started telling her about how I should buy a set of allen wrenches that have socket wrench ends on them, like the set pictured below.

 My wife then suggested I just cut the end off one of the “L” shaped allen wrenches and stick it in my drill.

 I could have thought of that… I just didn’t want to.